A Good User Interface

 Ensure that the search box on your website is easy to see.
 Dark backgrounds and fancy graphics will impair usability, so keeping it white or light gray is best.
 Also, make sure the search box is large enough relative to other important elements on the page, thus maintaining its position in the visual hierarchy.

-The search box on Domain by IP fits the visual theme of the website nicely, being orange and graphically consistent with its surroundings.
+fits the visual theme of the website nicely, being orange and graphically consistent with its surroundings.
 But if a search box on a busier website were given this treatment, it would probably be difficult to spot.

 The design is not a hindrance on Domain by IP because the website has one function: search, which is right in the middle of the page.
 Plus, being in a technology niche, its developers have less of an incentive to stick with convention.
 But this degree of creativity should be avoided on larger websites, whose target audiences may not be as technically savvy.